Secret History of Empress Wu

-Secret History of Empress Wu, also known as Wu Zetian Mishi, is a Chinese television series based on the life of Wu Zetian, the only woman in Chinese history to assume the title of Empress Regnant.
-The series was directed by Cheng Feng and starred three actresses — Yin Tao, Liu Xiaoqing and Siqin Gaowa — as Wu Zetian, each playing the empress at a different stage of her life.
+Secret History of Empress Wu is a Chinese historical television series based on the life of Wu Zetian, the only female emperor in Chinese history.
+The series was directed by Cheng Feng and starred three actresses — Yin Tao, Liu Xiaoqing and Siqin Gaowa — as Wu Zetian, each portraying the emperor at a different stage in her life.
 It was first broadcast in mainland China on Hunan Satellite TV on 5 November 2011.

-Plot
+Synopsis

-Wu Meiniang entered the palace at the age of 14 to become Emperor Taizong's concubine after her father courageously sacrified his life for the emperor's safety in the war.
-Emperor Taizong soon is told that a woman with surname Wu like her was destined to bring destruction to the Li family, so he refused to let her enter his bedchamber.
-Wu Meiniang was neglected for 12 years.
-Emperor Taizong eventually felled sick, and told his young son Li Zhi to secretly kill her.
-Wu Meiniang found out and decided to seduce Li Zhi in order to live.
-After Emperor Taizong's death, she was forced to serve as a nun being the concubine of a former Emperor while most other concubines were killed and buried.
-She shaved her hair and was ridiculed by the other nuns.
+Wu Meiniang enters the palace at the age of 14 to be Emperor Taizong's concubine after her father courageously sacrificed his life to protect the emperor during war.
+Emperor Taizong is soon told that a woman surnamed Wu is destined to bring disaster to the Tang dynasty, so he refuses to let her enter his bedchamber.
+Wu Meiniang is neglected for 12 years.
+Emperor Taizong eventually falls sick and warns his son Li Zhi to secretly kill her.
+Wu Meiniang finds out and seduces Li Zhi in order to live.
+After Emperor Taizong's death, she is forced to be a Buddhist nun while most other concubines are killed and buried.
+She shaves her head and is ridiculed by the other nuns.

-Li Zhi was the new Emperor, as Emperor Gaozong of Tang.
-Zhangsun Wuji was Li Zhi's uncle and brother to his mother, Empress Wende, and he withheld most of the political power, which makes Li Zhi a figurehead emperor.
-Li Zhi was frequently displeased with his wife Empress Wang for being too controlling and jealous of his favorite concubine, Consort Xiao.
-Yet, he could not forget the affair he had with Wu Meiniang.
-Empress Wang decided to bring back Wu Meiniang to make Consort Xiao jealous and recover Li Zhi's love with her but failed, and Wu Meiniang was reunited with Li Zhi.
-Both Empress Wang and Consort Xiao became jealous and desperately want to kill Meiniang to keep their positions in the palace.
-Wu Meiniang gave birth to her first son, Li Hong, and is promoted to the rank of Zhaoyi.
-She also gave birth to a daughter, Princess Anding.
-But being frequently harmed by her enemies since she entered the palace, she realized that to survive she needs to be Empress, and helps Li Zhi wipe out all of their enemies, including Zhangsun Wuji, who frequently manipulated him.
-So she strangled her newborn daughter and blamed Empress Wang but Empress Wang denied and further accused Meiniang for killing her own daughter and blaming her.
-Li Zhi wanted to depose the Empress, but Zhangsun Wuji opposes.
-The case was terminated.
+Li Zhi becomes the new emperor as Emperor Gaozong.
+Zhangsun Wuji, Li Zhi's maternal uncle, wields much power, making Emperor Gaozong a figurehead ruler.
+Li Zhi is displeased with his wife Empress Wang for being too controlling and jealous of his favourite concubine, Consort Xiao.
+Yet, he cannot forget the affair he had with Wu Meiniang.
+Empress Wang decides to bring back Wu Meiniang to make Consort Xiao jealous and regain the emperor's favour.
+She fails, and Wu Meiniang ends up reuniting with the emperor.
+Both Empress Wang and Consort Xiao become jealous and desperately want to get rid of Wu Meiniang.
+Wu Meiniang gives birth to her first son, Li Hong, and is promoted to imperial consort.
+She also gives birth to a daughter, Princess Anding.
+Being frequently harmed by her enemies since she entered the palace, she realises that to survive, she needs to be empress and help the emperor wipe out all their enemies, including Zhangsun Wuji, who frequently manipulates the emperor.
+She strangles her newborn daughter and frames Empress Wang for the murder.
+Emperor Gaozong wants to depose the empress, but Zhangsun Wuji opposes.
+The case is terminated.